davelab6/ICDHS13/README.md

 that you can install in your computer and share with your friends.
 You will even learn how to earn money with font design skills!

+It is required to bring a personal laptop.
+The workshop is limited to 30 persons.
+It will be on Tuesday morning, a 4 hour block with a break in the middle, 9am to 1pm.

 # About me

 Dave Crossland is dedicated to liberating typography,